Bath & Body Works Inc (BBWI) Shares Up Despite Recent Market Volatility - News Heater

-The stock price of Bath & Body Works Inc (NYSE: BBWI) has jumped by 3.91 compared to previous close of 30.20.
-Despite this, the company has seen a gain of 1.10% in its stock price over the last five trading days.
+The stock of Bath & Body Works Inc (NYSE: BBWI) has increased by 1.27 when compared to last closing price of 30.71.
+Despite this, the company has experienced a 2.98% gain in its stock price over the last five trading sessions.
 Forbes reported 2023-10-06 that BBWI stock has declined from around $43 to $33 YTD, compared to the S&P index which saw an 11% growth during this period.

 Is It Worth Investing in Bath & Body Works Inc (NYSE: BBWI) Right Now?

-The price-to-earnings ratio for Bath & Body Works Inc (NYSE: BBWI) is 10.23x, which is above its average ratio.
-Moreover, the 36-month beta value for BBWI is 1.84.
-Analysts have varying opinions on the stock, with 10 analysts rating it as a “buy,” 3 as “overweight,” 7 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Bath & Body Works Inc (NYSE: BBWI) is above average at 10.13x.
+The 36-month beta value for BBWI is also noteworthy at 1.85.
+There are mixed opinions on the stock, with 10 analysts rating it as a “buy,” 3 rating it as “overweight,” 7 rating it as “hold,” and 0 rating it as “sell.”

 The New Uranium Bull Market is here, and you're right on time for the profit windfall.
 Don't let inflation eat away your savings – invest in uranium stocks!
 We've uncovered THE ONE stock set to explode, drilling for uranium right here in the USA.
 This is your chance to get ahead of the herd.
 Grab our FREE report, featuring an exclusive CEO interview.
 Ready for the name and trading symbol?